garysheng/biblicalornot/README.md

 # BiblicalOrNot Chrome Extension

-A Chrome extension that analyzes tweets on X (formerly Twitter) to determine if they align with biblical principles using Perplexity AI.
+A Chrome extension that analyzes tweets on X (formerly Twitter) and posts on Substack to determine if they align with biblical principles using Perplexity AI.

 ## Features

-- **Seamless Integration**: Adds a "Check if Biblical" option directly to the tweet menu (three-dot menu).
+- **Seamless Integration**: Adds a "Check if Biblical" option directly to the tweet/post menu (three-dot menu) on X and Substack.
 - **AI Analysis**: Uses Perplexity's `sonar-pro` model to act as a biblical scholar.
 - **Instant Verdict**: Provides a "Biblical", "Not Biblical", "Mixed/Unclear", or "Unrelated/Neutral" verdict with a brief explanation.